Packaging that complies with the Green Deal

 Additionally, using recycled textiles in packaging could reduce water consumption, as it eliminates the need for extensive processing and bleaching required in cardboard manufacturing.

 By embracing the packaging made of recycled textile waste, brands can contribute to the circular economy, divert the waste from landfills, and reduce their own carbon footprint.
-Packaging from recycled textile waste enables to align with the ESG requirements, differentiate brands in the market and contribute positively to the environment.
+KIUD packaging enables to align with the ESG requirements, differentiate brands in the market and contribute positively to the environment.

-This eco-friendly packaging option also resonates with consumers who are increasingly seeking for sustainable products and are likely to appreciate businesses that prioritize environmental responsibility.
+Such packaging also resonates with consumers who are increasingly seeking for sustainable products and are likely to appreciate businesses that prioritize environmental responsibility.

-KIUD material consists of 100% of textile fibers and is thermomechanically processed without using any chemicals or water.
-This makes the recycling of discarded KIUD packaging easy.
+KIUD material consists of 100% of textile waste fibers and is thermomechanically processed without using any chemicals or water.
+This enables to recycle KIUD packaging back to fibers at the end of their lifecycle.